Affordable housing by country

 Affordable housing is housing that is deemed affordable to those with a median household income as rated by the national government or a local government by a recognized housing affordability index.
-A general rule is no more than 30% of gross monthly income should be spent on housing, to be considered affordable for the challenges of promoting affordable housing varies by location.
+A general rule is no more than 30% of gross monthly income should be spent on housing, to be considered affordable as the challenges of promoting affordable housing varies by location.

 Australia

-Australians in receipt of many social security benefits from Centrelink, who rent housing from a private landlord are eligible for rent assistance, a subsidy paid directly to the tenant in addition to the basic Centrelink benefit, such as the Age Pension or the Disability Pension.
-The amount of rent assistance paid depends on the amount of rent payable, whether the tenant has dependents and how many dependents there are.
+Australians in receipt of many social security benefits from Centrelink who rent housing from a private landlord are eligible for rent assistance, a subsidy paid directly to the tenant in addition to the basic Centrelink benefit, such as the Age Pension or the Disability Pension.
+The amount of rent assistance paid depends on the amount of rent payable, whether the tenant has dependents, and how many dependents there are.
 Tenants who live in public housing in Australia are not eligible for rent assistance.

-Australians buying a home for the first time are eligible for a first home owner grant.
+Australians buying a home for the first time are eligible for a first homeowner grant.
 These grants were introduced on 1 July 2000, and are jointly funded by the Commonwealth government and the state and territory governments.
 First home buyers are currently eligible for a grant of A$7000 to alleviate the costs of entering the housing market.

 The Commonwealth government in 2008 introduced first home saver accounts, whereby those saving for a new home are eligible for government contributions to their savings account, subject to conditions.